 Where to Stay on Bowen Island

-Airbnb: There are no hotels on Bowen Island, but there are lots of really cute cabins on Airbnb for rent.
+Cabin Rentals: There are lots of really cute cabins on Bowen Island for rent.
 The Wildwood Cabins are gorgeously rustic and get amazing reviews.
-Book now
+Check rates.

 Squamish

-Squamish is also known as the adventure capital of Canada.
+For the last three years I’ve lived in Squamish, known as the adventure capital of Canada and one of the best small towns in Canada.
 It sits at the head of Howe Sound sandwiched between mountain ranges.
 It has world-class hiking, rock climbing, mountain biking, and kiteboarding.

 For less heart-pumping adventures, ride the Sea to Sky Gondola up to a gorgeous mountain viewpoint, visit Shannon Falls, or swim at one of the lakes.
-If you get hungry, stop by Mags 99 for a giant burrito, or head to the Howe Sound Brewing company for pizza and craft beer.
+My list of the best things to do in Squamish includes lots more recommendations.

 Where to Stay in Squamish